U.S. leaders vow support for Israel after deadly Hamas attacks: "There is never any justification for terrorism"

 Congressional leaders react

-The leaders of both political parties have also issued statements about the situation.
-Senate Majority Leader Chuck Schumer, Democrat of New York, called the attacks "absolutely horrific" in a statement shared on X, the social media site formerly known as Twitter.
+Republican and Democratic leaders also issued statements about the situation.
+Senate Majority Leader Chuck Schumer, a Democrat from New York, called the attacks "absolutely horrific" in a statement shared on social media.

 "The U.S. stands with Israel in its unwavering right to defend itself.
 I stand ready to ensure Israel has the support to do so," Schumer said.

-Rep. Patrick McHenry, Republican of North Carolina, the speaker pro tempore and temporary leader of congressional Republicans after Rep. Kevin McCarthy, Republican of California, was ousted from the speakership earlier this week, called Israel the U.S.' "most sacred ally" on X.
+Rep. Patrick McHenry, Republican of North Carolina, the speaker pro tempore and temporary leader of congressional Republicans after Rep. Kevin McCarthy, Republican of California, was ousted from the speakership earlier this week, called Israel the U.S.' "most sacred ally" on X, formerly known as Twitter.

 "America stands with Israel," McHenry said.
 "The Israeli people have our unwavering support and the Israeli government has every right to defend its citizens against this act of war."